Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: Local existence and uniqueness of solutions to Problem

-\begin{remark} The equation of the free falling \eqref{e:otvel} can be interpreted as an equation of motion of a test particle.
-A test particle is an useful idealized model of an object whose mass is assumed to be negligible, that is, the mass is considered to be insufficient to alter the behavior of the rest of the system. \eqref{e:otvel} expounds that a test particle moves along the integral curves of its velocity field $w^i(t, \bx(t))$ and the acceleration of this test particle is caused only by the Newtonian gravity. \end{remark}
+\begin{remark} The equation of the free-falling \eqref{e:otvel} can be interpreted as an equation of motion of a test particle.
+A test particle is a useful idealized model of an object whose mass is assumed to be negligible, that is, the mass is considered insufficient to alter the behavior of the rest of the system. \eqref{e:otvel} expounds that a test particle moves along the integral curves of its velocity field $v^i(t, \bx(t))$ and the acceleration of this test particle is caused only by Newtonian gravity. \end{remark}

-A standard method to obtain the local existence of Euler--Poisson system is to transform this system to a symmetric hyperbolic system, then the theory of symmetric hyperbolic systems can be applied to derive the local existence.
-However, there is a severe difficulty when vacuum appears.
-The vanishing of density leads to the degenerated or unbounded coefficients of the symmetric system (detailed explanations of this difficulty and the ideas on how to overcome this difficulty can be found, for example, in \cite{Makino1986,Brauer2018,Liu2018a}).
+A standard method to obtain the local existence of the Euler--Poisson system is to transform this system into a symmetric hyperbolic system, then the theory of symmetric hyperbolic systems can be applied to derive the local existence.
+However, there is a severe difficulty when the vacuum appears.
+The vanishing of the density leads to the degenerated or unbounded coefficients of the symmetric system (detailed explanations of this difficulty and ideas on how to overcome this difficulty can be found, for example, in \cite{Makino1986,Brauer2018,Liu2018a}).
 Let us briefly recall Makino's ideas \cite{Makino1986} in this section.
-In order to avoid above difficulty, we introduce the Makino's density
+In order to avoid the above difficulty, we introduce Makino's density

 that is